New global optimality conditions for nonsmooth DC optimization problems: Global codifferential calculus and optimality conditions

-Note that the function $f_0$ is continuous as the difference of finite closed convex functions that are continuous due to the fact that $\mathcal{H}$ is a Hilbert space (see, e.g., \cite[Corollary~I.2.5]{EkelandTemam}).
-Therefore, taking into account the fact that IPCQ holds true at a globally optimal solution $y^*$ of problem \eqref{Problem_InequalConstr} one obtains that $f_0(x^*) \le f_0(y^*)$, which implies that $x^*$ is a globally optimal solution of \eqref{Problem_InequalConstr} as well.
-Thus, $x^*$ is a globally optimal solution of problem \eqref{Problem_InequalConstr} iff $x^*$ is a point of global minimum of the function $g$.
+Note that the function $f_0$ is continuous as the difference of finite closed convex functions that are continuous due to the fact that $\mathcal{H}$ is a Hilbert space (see, e.g. \cite[Corollary~I.2.5]{EkelandTemam}).
+Therefore, taking into account the fact that by our assumption IPCQ holds true at some globally optimal solution $y_*$ of the problem $(\mathcal{P}_I)$ one obtains that $f_0(x_*) \le f_0(y_*)$, which implies that $x_*$ is a globally optimal solution of $(\mathcal{P}_I)$ as well.
+Thus, $x_*$ is a globally optimal solution of the problem $(\mathcal{P}_I)$ iff $x_*$ is a point of global minimum of the function $F$.

 From the definition of global codifferential it follows that